Deni1593/Deni1593/README.md

 # 👋 Hi, I'm Deni!

-🎓 I'm a Computer Science student currently working on my **Bachelor’s thesis**:
+🎓 I'm a Computer Science student at RWTH Aachen currently working on my **Bachelor’s thesis**:
-**“A Dashboard for Analyzing Model Performance in Multi-Class Classification across Different Data Sources.”**
+**“A Dashboard for analysis of Model Performance for multi-class classification of data from different data sources.”**

 💻 I’m passionate about:
 - Data visualization & analytics